Ice dance scoring with live results

 ISU Grand Prix of Figure Skating Series

-The Grand Prix Series is the premier seasonal circuit for ice dance, consisting of six international events from October through December.
+The Grand Prix Series is the leading seasonal circuit for ice dance, consisting of six international events from October through December.
 Host events typically include Skate America, Skate Canada International, NHK Trophy (Japan), and others that may vary by season.
 Each couple is assigned to two events, and the top six couples based on cumulative points qualify for the **Grand Prix Final**.
-The Grand Prix Series provides essential competitive preparation and creates compelling season-long storylines as the world's best dance teams measure themselves against each other before the World Championships.
+The Grand Prix Series sets seasonal form for the World Championships and creates compelling season-long storylines as the world's best dance teams measure themselves against each other.

 Four Continents Championships

-The ISU Four Continents Figure Skating Championships serve as the premier championship for ice dance couples from the Americas, Asia, Africa, and Oceania.
+The ISU Four Continents Figure Skating Championships serve as the leading championship for ice dance couples from the Americas, Asia, Africa, and Oceania.
 Established in 1999, the event has become a highly competitive platform, particularly for dance teams from the **United States**, **Canada**, and **Japan**.
-Four Continents provides an important mid-season benchmark and competitive opportunity for non-European couples seeking to establish themselves internationally.
+Four Continents is an important mid-season benchmark and competitive opportunity for non-European couples seeking to establish themselves internationally.

 European Figure Skating Championships

 The ISU European Figure Skating Championships, the oldest figure skating championship dating to 1891, feature Europe's strongest ice dance couples.
-European nations with deep ice dance traditions — including **France**, **Italy**, **Great Britain**, and historically **Russia** — regularly produce elite dance teams.
-The European Championships remain a prestigious event that often previews the medal battles at the World Championships, and European ice dance has been at the forefront of artistic and technical innovation in the discipline.
+European nations with deep ice dance traditions — including **France**, **Italy**, **Great Britain**, and historically **Russia**.
+Regularly produce elite dance teams.
+The European Championships remain a prestigious event that often previews the medal battles at the World Championships, and European ice dance has been at the forefront of artistic and technical progression in the discipline.

 Ice Dance Legends and Elite Competitors: The Stars of the Dance Floor